Samuel-Louis Gardiner's Homepage

 Attended the QMUL graduate training and mentorship seminar.
 October 2019 - February 2020

 Attended the QMUL tropical reading group.
-July 2019 - May 2020
+July 2019 - Present

 I fully support the Welcoming Environment Statement of the AWM.
 I believe that we should all be committed to maintaining a warm, welcoming, and inclusive mathematical environment.